On the singular sheaves in the fine Simpson moduli spaces of 1-dimensional sheaves supported on plane quartics: Abstract

 \section{Abstract}

-In the case of the fine Simpson moduli spaces of $1$-dimensional sheaves supported on plane quartics, the subvariety of sheaves that are not locally free on their support has codimension $2$.
+In the case of the fine Simpson moduli spaces of $1$-dimensional sheaves supported on plane quartics, the subvariety of sheaves that are not locally free on their support is connected, singular, and has codimension $2$.